 At this time, there are no ground based airspace-claims to worry about, but there is a strong push to consider an amount of airspace above a property as owned by the property.
 That is perhaps incorrect, the potential rule is more that flying above private property can be considered trespassing.
 The number thrown around in these talks is 200ft.
 We have very mixed feelings on this, but if passed, would require delivery drones to remain in that small window of 200 – 400 feet above the ground.

-Drop or land
+Drop the package, or land the delivery drone?

 Speaking of altitude, how high is your home?
 Perhaps the altitude of your dwelling is less important than the layout of your property, but a drone will need some serious autonomous abilities to ensure a safe landing in your yard.
 What if you don’t have a yard, can we just drop a package to you?

-Allow me to over-simplify the current drone laws: The FAA basically says you can’t drop products from a drone.
+Allow me to over-simplify the current drone laws: The FAA basically says that you can’t drop products from a drone.
 The hazards to people on the ground are just too high.
 What if the wind blows the package out into the street, or worse.

 There have been some fun package delivery control patents applied for, including a parachute system combined with compressed air to guide the package.
 Again, over-simplifying things, does that not make the package a sUAS itself?
 Once separated from the delivery drone, does the package then need its own airspace authorization and approved waivers, and a pilot?